Bayesian decision theory for tree-based adaptive screening tests with an application to youth delinquency: A decision theory perspective on adaptive screening

 In summary, $T_m^*$ is our final regression tree with maxIPP $m$ that predicts the probability of being ``at-risk" given a set of item responses, and $\text{Thr}_{C_{T_m^*}}$ maps these probabilities to a predicted class status 0 or 1 ($0=$ ``at-risk'', $1=$ ``not-at-risk'').
 The threshold is chosen relative to the specific regression tree $T_m^*$, to optimize the utility function for the target population.
 We use $\gamma^*_m=\text{Thr}_{C_{T_m^*}}(T_m^*)$ to denote our approximately optimal tree-based adaptive test of length $m$.

 Our action space $\Gamma$ consists of one adaptive test $\gamma^*_m$ for each value of $m$ under consideration for a given application.
 We emphasize this is just one proposed heuristic for obtaining an adaptive screening test that optimizes Equation (\ref{eqn:expected_utility_intuitive}), while administering at most $m$ items.
 One can obtain adaptive tests with $m$ items using other tree growing methods calibrated with other synthetic or real data.
-Each of these can be compared using the criteria described in Section \ref{section:Comparing adaptive tests} before choosing a final adaptive test; see Appendix \ref{Appendix:Changing action space} for comparisons of several methods.
+Each of these can be compared using the criteria described in Section \ref{section:Comparing adaptive tests} before choosing a final adaptive test; see Section 4 of the Supplementary Material (\cite{Krantsevich2022}) for comparisons of several methods.